It is a waste of time, money and environmental pollution too

 In meeting with the automotive manufacturer needs lubricant makers too continue raising the bar with stringiest quality measures, primarily to reduce emissions, rather the burn.

-Now, in a tier 1 automobile meeting with EU standards (or with similar like EPA & Bharat) the amount of degradation of oil is much lesser than we experienced in the past.
+Now, in a tier 1 automobiles meeting with EU standards (or with similar like EPA & Bharat) the amount of degradation of oil is much lesser than we experienced in the past.

 Atop all this, auto manufacturers have classified certain conditions as severe conditions.
 And its a fact that driving conditions affect the life of engine lubricants.
 The quoted list is from a manufacturer and the chart is from an expert.

-Local traffic conditions or extensive idling is nothing compared to these since our ambient temperature is moderate to high and we don’t run colder engines for long.
+Local (Sri Lanka) traffic conditions or extensive idling is nothing compared to these since our ambient temperature is moderate to high and we don’t run colder engines for long.

 Quote < Driving less than 5 miles (8 km) per trip or, in freezing temperatures, driving less than 10 miles (16 km) per trip.
 Driving in extremely hot [over 90° F (32°C)] conditions.
 Extensive idling or long periods of stop-and-go driving.
 Trailer towing, driving with a roof rack carrier, or driving in mountainous conditions.
 Driving on muddy, dusty, or de-iced roads.> unquote

 Even with all above severe conditions the recommendation with most “Tier 1” manufacturers are at 5,000 kms or more!
 NOT LESS.
-And now we see that our conditions are nowhere near to above severe.
+And now we see that our conditions are nowhere near aforementioned severe.

 Most newer cars build today (2018/9) are capable of going twice of that for engine oil change according to the owners manual.
 A 2006 built Diesel Hilux is now with 400,000 kms with 10,000 km oil change intervals. not too sure of the Indian Altos precision, but the Japanese, or in this case the ones built in Thailand.